smaddis/smad-deploy-azure/docs/ARCHITECTURE.md

 #### `resource "kubernetes_storage_class" "azure-disk-retain"`

 Creates storage class with reclaim policy of retain.
+Resource group is defined with the `separate_storage_rg` variable, and if it is false then `null` value is used.
+This means that when resource group is `null` then resource group is created under the same resource group where k8s_cluster is.

 #### ``resource "kubernetes_persistent_volume_claim" "example"``